-The IEP is formally reviewed every term and the outcomes recorded.
+The provision is reviewed and updated every term.
 However, the IEP is a working document and may be amended as and when circumstances change.
 Pupils participate in this process according to their age and abilities.
 Parents/carers are invited to participate in the target-setting and review process.
 The IEP is sent to parents and can be discussed individually or at a more formal parents' evening.
-Subject to monitoring, a pupil may continue Learning Support whilst at The Downs Malvern or may be gradually expected to need less support.
-Decisions would be made on the basis of Learning Support staff and teacher advice, parental wishes and consultation with Senior Staff.
+Subject to monitoring, a pupil may continue Learning Support whilst at The Downs Malvern or overtime they may need less or no further support.
+Reduction in support is based on Learning Support and teacher feedback, parental wishes and in consultation with Senior Staff.

-The Downs Malvern offers children with SEN 1:1 lessons that are individually planned in accordance to their needs by a trained teaching specialist.
+The Downs Malvern offers children with SEND 1:1 lessons that are individually planned in accordance to their needs by a trained teaching specialist.
 The children have the opportunity to add to their own learning needs through a Child Education Plan, which they discuss with their specialist learning support teacher.